for-giobbe/PAINT/markdowns/part_2.md

 Transcriptome annotation is then carried out usins [Transdecoder](https://github.com/TransDecoder/TransDecoder/wiki) and:

-- considering just the longest isoform per gene
+- considering the longest isoform per gene only
 - integrating homology searches as CDS retention criteria (Pfam and SwissProt)